0xumarkhatab/NFT-Purchase-DAO/README.md

 # NFT-Purchase-DAO
-# Initial-Coin-Offering-ICO-for-NFT-marketplace

-This is a DAO that exhinits the Good understanding of Blockchain Fundamentals and advanced solidity topics.
+This is a DAO that exhibits the Good understanding of Blockchain Fundamentals and advanced solidity topics.

 This is a  Decentralized platform where any CryptoDev NFT Holder ( hold through my previous DAPP )